Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

 recommendations to improve better work Environment.

 #### Data Sources
-Employee data: The primary dataset is in CSV file "Hr-Employee-Attrition.csv" containing Employee Details of the Organisation
+Employee data: The primary dataset is in CSV file "Hr-Employee-Attrition.csv" containing Employee Details of the Organisation.

+### Tools Used
+PowerBI Desktop - For Analysis
+MS PowerPoint - For Presentation
+Screenpresso - For Recording Video
+Canva - For Video Editing

 ### Objective
 - The organization is currently experiencing a period of increased employee turnover.